-The Final Capital Rules are designed to establish a more risk sensitive approach to capital management.
-The U.S. federal banking agencies have included within the Final Capital Rules public disclosure requirements, with an expressed objective of improving market discipline and encouraging sound risk-management practices.
+The U.S. federal banking agencies have included within the Capital Rules public disclosure requirements, with an expressed objective of improving market discipline and encouraging sound risk-management practices.
 The Basel Committee introduced public disclosure requirements under Pillar 3 of Basel II, which were designed to complement the minimum capital requirements and the supervisory review process by encouraging market discipline through enhanced and meaningful public disclosure.
-The Basel Committee introduced additional disclosure requirements in Basel III, which, under the Final Capital Rule, apply to BNY Mellon.
-The Final Capital Rule includes specific qualitative and quantitative disclosure requirements concerning certain material risks.
+The Basel Committee introduced additional disclosure requirements in Basel III, which, under the Capital Rules, apply to BNY Mellon.
+The Capital Rules includes specific qualitative and quantitative disclosure requirements concerning certain material risks.
+This Report includes disclosure intended to address these disclosure requirements, as well as disclosure intended to address disclosure requirements contained in the Capital Rules' market risk rule (which is contained in the section titled "Market Risk" in this report).

 The U.S. banking agencies require Pillar 3 disclosures at the holding company level for each calendar quarter.
-Under the Final Capital Rules, separate Pillar 3 disclosures are not required for consolidated subsidiaries of Advanced Approaches banking organizations, even if those subsidiaries themselves are Advanced Approaches banking organizations.
+Under the Capital Rules, separate Pillar 3 disclosures are not required for consolidated subsidiaries of Advanced Approaches banking organizations, even if those subsidiaries themselves are Advanced Approaches banking organizations.
+Similarly, the Capital Rules do not require separate disclosures from consolidated subsidiaries of banking organizations subject to the market risk rule.
 A separate Pillar 3 disclosure report therefore has not been prepared for any of our consolidated subsidiaries.
 Nevertheless, this Report describes risk management policies and procedures, risk weighting methodologies, accounting policies and financial results, among other items, that apply to or encompass our consolidated subsidiaries.
-In addition, the U.S. banking agencies permit certain Pillar 3 requirements to be satisfied by inclusion within the Annual Report on Form 10-K and Ouarterly Report on Form 10-O ("SEC Reports").
+In addition, the U.S. banking agencies permit certain Pillar 3 requirements to be satisfied by inclusion within the Annual Report on Form 10-K and Quarterly Report on Form 10-O ("SEC Reports").
 In certain cases, BNY Mellon makes reference to its other public disclosures in this Report.

 On Jan.
-28, 2014 the Basel Committee on Banking Supervision (the "Basel Committee") issued final revisions to the Pillar 3 disclosure requirements of the Basel framework.
+28, 2015, the Basel Committee issued final revisions to the Pillar 3 disclosure requirements of the Basel framework.
 The revised disclosure requirements aim to provide market participants with greater comparability across banks' disclosures.
 The Basel Committee contemplates that the revised requirements will take effect as of the fourth quarter of 2016.
 The U.S. federal banking agencies have not yet proposed rules implementing the revised requirements.